cmvandrevala/cmvandrevala.github.io/teaching/csc/122/labs/oops-shall-we-try-again.md

 ## 📝 Thought Provoking Questions

-1. How might you pass a prompt or error message to a function as an argument?
-2. How might you pass a string to a function?
-Will the strings be altered during the execution of the function?
-3. How might you pass a list of values to a function?
-Will the elements of the list be altered during the execution of the function?
+1. Why might it be difficult to test this particular function using automated tests (note: there are more advanced strategies for testing this function using automated tests which we may or may not see later in the semester).
+2. What arguments did you choose to pass into your function?
+Why?
-4. What type of value is returned by your function?
+3. What type of value is returned by your function?
+Why?
-5. What care does a caller of your function have to take with the return value?
-Specifically, can they immediately assume it is a valid entry?
-Why or why not?
+4. Are there any edge cases that you can think of that might make your program crash?
+What might they be?

 ## 💼 Add-Ons For the Portfolio